Joe the Plumber: Encounter with Barack Obama

-On October 12, 2008, during a campaign break before the final presidential debate at Hofstra University, Obama visited a working class Toledo, Ohio neighborhood.
-Wurzelbacher watched as the candidate engaged numerous residents in conversation.
+On October 12, 2008, during a campaign break before the final presidential debate at Hofstra University, Obama visited a working-class neighborhood in Toledo, Ohio.
+Wurzelbacher watched as the candidate engaged residents in conversation.
 He made his way through the crowd to ask Obama about his tax plan.
 Wurzelbacher suggested that Obama's tax plan would be at odds with "the American dream".
 Wurzelbacher said, "I'm getting ready to buy a company that makes 250 to 280 thousand dollars a year.
 Your new tax plan's going to tax me more, isn't it?"

 Obama responded with an explanation of how his tax plan would affect a small business in this bracket.
 Obama said, "If you're a small business, which you would qualify, first of all, you would get a 50 percent tax credit so you'd get a cut in taxes for your health care costs.
 So you would actually get a tax cut on that part.
 If your revenue is above 250, then from 250 down, your taxes are going to stay the same.
 It is true that, say for 250 up — from 250 to 300 or so, so for that additional amount, you'd go from 36 to 39 percent, which is what it was under Bill Clinton."

 Obama also said, "It's not that I want to punish your success.
 I just want to make sure that everybody who is behind you, that they've got a chance at success, too...
 My attitude is that if the economy's good for folks from the bottom up, it's gonna be good for everybody.
 If you've got a plumbing business, you're gonna be better off [...] if you've got a whole bunch of customers who can afford to hire you, and right now everybody's so pinched that business is bad for everybody and I think when you spread the wealth around, it's good for everybody."